raspberrypilearning/naughty-and-nice/en/step_9.md

 <video width="560" height="315" controls>
 <source src="images/vid_11.webm" type="video/webm">
-Your browser does not support WebM video, try FireFox or Chrome
+Your browser does not support WebM video, so try FireFox or Chrome.
 </video>